 Improperly loading a trailer may cause loss of control.
-Respect the recommended maximum hauling capacity and maximum tongue load (Refer to MAXIMUM HAULING CAPACITY table).
+Respect the recommended maximum hauling capacity and maximum tongue load.
 Make sure there is at least some weight on the tongue.

 Always make sure load is evenly distributed and safely secured on the trailer; an evenly balanced trailer is easier to control.